Mistrial declared at trial of Montgomery County inmate charged with killing cellmate

 Photo credit Montgomery County District Attorney's Office

-Nathan Blose, 41, is charged with first-degree murder in the killing of 45-year-old Shaun Harden, in a cell in the restricted housing unit at SCI Phoenix, formerly Graterford Prison, in Skippack.
+Nathan Blose, 41, is charged with first-degree murder in the killing of 45-year-old Shaun Harden in a cell in the restricted housing unit at SCI Phoenix, formerly Graterford Prison, in Skippack.

-Prosecutor Gabrielle Hughes pointed to video from the facility that showed Blose and Harden were the only two men in the cell on the night of Oct.
+On the first day of the trial, prosecutor Gabrielle Hughes pointed to video from the facility that showed Blose and Harden were the only two men in the cell on the night of Oct.
 31, 2024.
 She said two men went into the cell, but the next morning, Harden was found dead on the floor, partially covered by a bed sheet.
 Blose, his cellmate, told corrections officers he found him that way.

 According to Hughes, the autopsy of Harden found hemorrhaging on the victim’s neck and bruises all over his body, similar to what she called “a beatdown.”